Drug Take-Back Day

 Proper Trash Disposal

 Never put a container of sharps in with recyclables.
-Sharps are not recyclable and not only can they pose an infection risk to workers at recycling facilities, they can render whole batches of recyclables unusable.
+Sharps are not recyclable and not only can they pose an infection risk to workers at recycling facilities, but they can also render whole batches of recyclables unusable.

 Used needles/sharps should never be placed loosely in the trash or flushed down the toilet.